lvetech/ALT/README.md

 Skin does not need to be exposed for ALT to work [1, 2, 3, 4].
 ALT does not use depth information [1-4].

-ALT can use inexpensive computing and image capture devices such as Raspberry Pi single-board computer [5] and Pi NoIR camera [6] and is compatible with light emitting elements of different consumer electronics devices such as light projectors of standalone or embedded depth sensing systems like Microsoft Kinect [7; see below] and Intel RealSense cameras [8-10].
+ALT can use inexpensive computing and image capture devices such as Raspberry Pi single-board computer [5] and Pi NoIR camera [6] and is compatible with light emitting elements of different consumer electronics devices such as light projectors of standalone or embedded depth sensing systems like Microsoft Kinect [7; see below], Intel RealSense cameras [8-10], and Occipital Structure Sensor [11].

 **We discuss ALT pulse and respiration monitoring using RealSense cameras [here](/code/RealSense/README-RealSense.md)**.